-The leave-behind is a physical piece of your portfolio — something you will set on the table or place in the potential client’s hands and (you guessed it!) leave behind after your meeting is over.
+The leave-behind is a physical piece of your portfolio.
+It’s a physical piece of content you will set on the table or place in the potential client’s hands and (you guessed it!) leave behind after your meeting is over.
 If you’re conducting everything online, you can also mail the leave-behind to the client.

 The leave-behind traditionally features one killer portfolio item, but it can also be engineered as a collage of pieces.
-Nothing too bulky and not too much content, though — the key is to keep it small and sweet — you aren’t showing off your whole portfolio in the leave-behind.
+Nothing too bulky and not too much content, though—the key is to keep it small and sweet— because you aren’t showing off your whole portfolio in a leave-behind.

 Why should you make a leave-behind?